The Handbook of Mobile Learning (Routledge, 2013) has just landed on my desk with a thud.

 Ethical mobile learning is not a topic that is often discussed but is the subject of Chapter 35.
 Ethical issues about introducing mobile learning into the classroom include:

-- potential for public dissemination of information originally intended for limited audience
+- the potential for public dissemination of information intended initially for a limited audience

 - the ease and speed with which digital materials can be shared, compared with older, non-digital artifacts

-- the risk of unethical use of archived materials, and
+- the risk of unethical use of archived articles, and

 - levels of parental and student consent to recording classroom activity.

 Of course, these are not the only ethical issues in mobile learning.
 Workers in prisons, hospitals, and public places all need to adhere to ethical guidelines when using mobile devices in their settings.